-Local Court in Iowa Earns Governor’s Volunteer Award
+Local Court Earns Governor’s Volunteer Award

 In 2004, St. Francis 774 held a standard court meeting in Rickardsville, Iowa, and one of the attending members suggested that the court should participate in the state’s Adopt-A-Highway program.
 17 years later, the court has now been recognized by the Iowa Department of Transportation (DOT) for its commitment to keeping a stretch of Iowa Highway 3 clean.